 4. Take appropriate action

-- avoiding contact with people at high increased risk of severe illness from coronavirus, such as people with pre-existing medical conditions
+- avoiding contact with people at high risk of severe illness from coronavirus, such as people with pre-existing medical conditions;

-- taking extra care in practising social distancing and good hygiene
+- taking extra care in practising social distancing and good hygiene; and

 Data protection compliance